aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/modify-page-history/_index.md

 ### Step 6: Add a New History Entry

-Add a brand‑new page to the history collection.
+`addItem(Page page)` appends a new page to the end of the history collection.

 ```java
 pageHistory.addItem(new Page());